Pensacola, Florida: Media

 The largest daily newspaper in the area is the Pensacola News Journal, with offices on Romana Street in downtown; the News Journal is owned by the Gannett Company.
 There is an alternative weekly newspaper, Inweekly.

-Pensacola is home to WEAR-TV, the ABC affiliate for Pensacola, Navarre, Fort Walton Beach, and Mobile, Alabama, and WSRE-TV, the local PBS member station, which is operated by Pensacola State College.
-Other television stations in the market include WALA-TV, the Fox affiliate; WKRG, the CBS affiliate; and WPMI, the NBC affiliate, which are all located in Mobile.
+Pensacola is home to WEAR-TV, which is a dual affiliate of ABC and NBC for Pensacola, Navarre, Fort Walton Beach, and Mobile, Alabama, and WSRE-TV, the local PBS member station, which is operated by Pensacola State College.
+Other television stations in the market include WALA-TV, the Fox affiliate; WKRG, the CBS affiliate; and WPMI, a de facto owned-and-operated station of the Roar network, which are all located in Mobile.
 Cable service in the city is provided by Cox Communications and AT&T U-Verse.
-WUWF is the area's NPR affiliate and is based at the University of West Florida.
+WUWF is the area's NPR member station and is based at the University of West Florida.
 WPCS (FM) is broadcast from the Pensacola Christian College campus, where the nationwide Rejoice Radio Network maintains its studio.

 Pensacola Magazine, the city's monthly glossy magazine, and Northwest Florida's Business Climate, the only business magazine devoted to the region, are published locally.
 The News Journal also publishes Home & Garden Weekly magazine as well as the monthly Bella, devoted to women.